sc2kfix/.github/profile/README.md

 Development is led by [@araxestroy](https://github.com/araxestroy), with code and reverse engineering contributions from other members of the GitHub and Simtropolis communities.

+A full user guide to the sc2kfix plugin can be found on our website, https://sc2fkix.net.

 ## Reverse engineering
+We are have set up wiki for collaboration on reverse engineering SimCity 2000 at https://wiki.s2kfix.net.
+If you have reverse engineering experience and would like to contribute, please contact @araxestroy, as account creation on the wiki is currently locked down to prevent spam.

-We are working on setting up a repository with a wiki for collaboration on reverse engineering SimCity 2000.
-All existing and future work is being done against the 1996 Special Edition release of the game for Windows 95.
-The 1995 CD Collection release is not recommended due to major changes in the game's internal layout compared the final 1996 Special Edition release.
+All existing and future reverse engineering work is being done against the 1996 Special Edition release of the game for Windows 95.
+The 1995 CD Collection release is not being targeted due to major changes in the game's internal layout between that version and the 1996 Special Edition release.
+Small amounts of reverse engineering work are being done against the DOS version when required to determine if a behaviour differs from that of the Windows versions, but these are not being as thoroughly documented or expanded upon as the Windows 95 version.

 ## Contributing
 We welcome all kinds of reverse engineering and programming knowledge!
 You can open a pull request or issue on any of our repositories if you have a bug to report, a suggestion to make, or a fix or feature to contribute.
-For code contributions, please note that all official builds of the plugin are made using Visual Studio 2022 with C++14 compatibility.
+For code contributions, please note that all official builds of the plugin (including automated CI builds) are made using Visual Studio 2022 with C++14 compatibility.

 The sc2kfix plugin itself is under the terms of the [MIT license](https://github.com/sc2kfix/sc2kfix/blob/main/LICENSE).
 The sc2k-reverse project is under the terms of the [Creative Commons Attribution-ShareAlike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/).